 - 1 cup grated sharp cheddar cheese (4 oz)

 - 1 cup blanched finely ground almond flour (4 oz)

-- Preheat oven to 400 degrees F. Line two rimmed baking sheets with parchment (not foil - they stick to foil) and lightly spray with olive oil cooking spray.
+- Preheat your oven to 400 degrees F. Line a rimmed baking sheet with parchment paper (not foil - they stick to foil) and lightly spray it with olive oil cooking spray.

 - Place the broccoli in a microwave-safe bowl.
-Cover with a microwave-safe plate and microwave 5 minutes, stirring halfway through cooking, to thaw.
-Drain well.
+Cover with a microwave-safe plate and microwave for 5 minutes, stirring halfway through cooking, to thaw.
+Drain REALLY well.

-- Use your hands to form the mixture into 24 patties.
-Arrange the patties on the prepared baking sheets, making sure they don’t touch each other.
+- Use a heaping 1.5-tablespoon scoop to transfer mounds of the mixture into the baking sheet.
+You should get about 24 tots.
+Make sure they don’t touch each other.
 Lightly spray the tots with olive oil.

-- Bake 15 minutes on each side, until browned.
-Allow the broccoli tots to cool a couple of minutes, then serve.
+- Bake the tots for 15 minutes on the first side and for 10 more minutes on the second side, until browned.
+Allow them to cool for a couple of minutes, then serve.